illyaGavlovskyi/cs_420_final_project/PROJECT_PART4_DOCUMENTATION.md

 ## 2.3 Reflection on AI Tool Usage

-AI tools helped save time and supported learning.
+AI tools helped me save time and supported learning i was able to add more features, improve layouts and visuals at a faster rate.
 They improved productivity and reduced errors.
 I still needed to review everything closely because suggestions do not always fit the needs of the project.
 Understanding React, TypeScript, and HCI ideas was important because this allowed me to direct the AI tools clearly.

 ## 2.4 Ethical Considerations